x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 may simply decide to have a flat list of observations in your data set.

-The SDMX information model is much richer than this limited introduction, however the above should be sufficient to understand the JSON format proposed here.
+The SDMX information model is much richer than this limited introduction, however the above should be sufficient to understand the json-slice format.
 For additional information, please refer to the [SDMX documentation](http://sdmx.org/?page_id=10).

+Before we start, let's clarify a few more things about this guide:
+* New fields may be introduced in later versions.
+Therefore consuming applications should tolerate the addition of new fields with ease.
+* The ordering of fields in objects is undefined.
+The fields may appear in any order and consuming applications should not rely on any specific ordering.
+It is safe to consider a nulled field and the absence of a field as the same thing.
+* Not all fields appear in all contexts.
+For example response with error messages may not contain fields for data, dimensions and attributes.

 ----

 ## <a name="Message"></a>Message

-Message is the response you get back from the SDMX RESTful API.
 Message is the top level object and it contains the data as well as the metadata needed to interpret those data.
 Example:

     {